Types of Spacetime Singularities

 In General

-* Tools: Bundle of linear frames over spacetime [@ Hawking & Ellis 73, #8.3]; Cauchy-Kowalewska method, to produce spacetimes with Cauchy horizons, then Geroch transfomations to singular ones.
+* Tools: Global techniques in Lorentzian geometry, using properties of congruences of geodesics and assumptions on the curvature (usually the weak or strong energy conditions); Bundle of linear frames over spacetime [@ Hawking & Ellis 73, §8.3]; Cauchy-Kowalewska method, to produce spacetimes with Cauchy horizons, then Geroch transfomations to singular ones.

 * Results: Indications that either the Cauchy horizon has closed generators and a Killing vector field, or, if compact, it has 2 commuting Killing vector fields (& Isenberg & Marsden).

-Naked Singularities > s.a. censorship; collapse; lensing; sources of gravitational radiation; scalar-tensor.
+Naked Singularities > s.a. censorship; gravitational collapse; scalar-tensor theories.

 @ Spherical: Weitkamp JGP(05) [existence]; Giambò JMP(06)gq [visibility]; > s.a. spherical solutions.